endigma/unocss-preset-radix/docs/index.md

     details: Use P3 colors with sRGB fallbacks.

   - title: Foregrounds
-    details: The optimized foreground colors are available as `-fg` shades.
+    details: The optimized foreground colors are available as `-fg` steps.
 For example text-blue-fg for white text-amber-fg for white.
 These colors are based on the Radix docs.
 This also works with hues and aliases.
   - title: Alias Utility
     details: Define aliases in your code.
 Like `alias-danger-red` and then use it like `bg-danger4` or `bg-danger5A`.
   - title: detect usage as CSS variables